Dick Tracy by Mike Curtis and Charles Ettinger for September 26, 2011

 22. Missing large

-browngsa about 13 years ago
+browngsa over 13 years ago

 Thanks Jim for the reference to the “Dick Tracy The Thirties” volume.
 I do have that collection and saw the entire sequence.
 So the history of Tracy gets more interesting all the time.
 This team is doing an excellent job.
 The two best drawn dailies is Dick Tracy and The Phantom.
 For Sunday, The Phantom has a new artist that is doing great work and Prince Valiant is always outstanding.
 It is fun again to read the adventure comics!!!